 - “I’m a bit of a loner.”
 Unless you are 100% self-employed, you will be working with at least one other person, so don’t set yourself up for disaster right off the bat.
 Every business wants team players.

 - Use of curse or swear words.
 That may be offensive to the person interviewing you, and it shows a lack of maturity in being in professional situations.

 - “I have a vacation planned next month.”
 Don’t risk a job offer for an upcoming trip.
 Once the job offer is made, then you can discuss the needed time off.

 - “I don’t feel well.”
-Some times you need to keep this to yourself.
+Sometimes you need to keep this to yourself.
 Don’t create doubt about your ability to overcome.